syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editing.md

 ### Using date editor for DateTimeOffset DataForm property data type

-In SfDataForm, you cannot use Date editor for `DateTimeOffset` property data type.
+In SfDataForm, you cannot use date editor for `DateTimeOffset` property data type.
 To overcome this, you need to use `Converter` attribute to convert DateTimeOffset to DateTime value and vice-versa.

 {% tabs %}
 {% highlight c# %}